WTCSC/socket-to-em-caitlynn/README.md

 - improper message filtering
 - when a user in the public room leaves, any in private rooms also leave
 - probably more
+- exiting from a room makes all users leave (should only kick the one person out)